 Menwalsa Apriono Silalahi posted about Home on Facebook 2017-01-10 17:44:48 -0800We need an emergency, WW2-style climate mobilization to phase out fossil fuels now!

 Time is running out to protect our miraculous planet.
-With the Paris Climate Change Agreement, the world's leaders started to awaken to the enormous risks we face.
-Yet nations’ intentions—with reductions postponed and huge fossil fuel incentives still in place—mean a rise of 3.5°C this century, vastly inconsistent with Paris's 1.5-2°C goal.
-A central assumption for meeting the target involves the massive deployment of undemonstrated, negative emission technologies.
-To actually deliver on Paris, an immediate, dramatic fossil fuel phase out is needed—there’s simply no remaining carbon budget.
+With the 2015 Paris Climate Change Agreement, world leaders started to awaken to the enormous risks we face.
+Yet nations’ intentions—with reductions postponed and huge fossil fuel incentives still in place—mean a vast heat blanket, way over Paris's 1.5-2°C goal.
+A central assumption for meeting the target involves the massive deployment of to draw CO2 from the atmosphere decades from now.
+But to actually deliver on 2°C, an immediate, dramatic fossil fuel phase out is needed—there’s simply no remaining carbon budget.

-We must quickly drive an open, truthful national conversation, to achieve a US consensus on this climate mobilization within two years.
-Public engagement must be galvanized through an extensive warning initiative, thus a Climate Emergency Campaign will offer personal, face-to-face dialogue in thousands of faith and civic spaces across the nation to awaken citizens to the need for mobilization.
+We must quickly drive an open, factual national conversation, to achieve a US consensus on an all-out Climate and Ecological Mobilization as quickly as possible.
+Public engagement must be galvanized through: (1) an extensive warning initiative, (2) a “Balance Broadcast Center,” and (3) civil discourse gatherings so that Americans perceive the Realities facing all of us.
+The Center could enable individuals and groups to interact with each other, suggest content, ask questions, and get best-practice answers so that viability can viralize.
+Public gatherings will offer personal, face-to-face dialogue in thousands of faith and civic spaces across the nation to awaken and engage citizens.
 A Climate Emergency Coalition creates a pathway for existing organizations to shift their missions to mobilization; additionally, it furthers the public conversation and opens the space for the mobilization to take root.

-In spite of what is needed, the Trump Administration has launched a concerted campaign to unleash the fossil fuel industry and end all climate protection, essentially putting the US and world on the road to climate catastrophe.
-The Trump agenda must be stopped.
+In spite of what is needed, the Trump administration has launched a concerted campaign to unleash the fossil fuel industry and end sensible climate protection, essentially putting the US and world on the road to climate catastrophe.
+The Trump administration agenda must be stopped.
 Importantly, realize that it only takes 3-4% of engaged, impassioned citizens—those most concerned—to transform the situation.

 Now is our moment.
 This is our call to greatness.